Images of Laos

 Overnight: Luang Prabang Transport: Minibus, Boat, Meals: B,

-Overnight: Phonsavan Transport: Minibus, Plane, Walk, Meals: B,
+Overnight: Champassak Transport: Minibus, Boat, Walk, Meals: B,

-Overnight: Vientiane Transport: Minibus, Walk, Meals: B, D,
+Overnight: Don Khone Transport: Boat, Walk, Meals: B,

 The nitty-gritty, the things you need to know, the answers to your burning questions.